-- 7.1 This Policy was approved at a meeting of the full Council on 10th December 2015 and was published via its website on 1st January 2016.
+- 7.1 This Policy was approved at a meeting of the full Council on xxxxx and was published via its website on xxxxxx.
 Copies are available on request. - 7.2 It should be noted that this Policy does not override the right of any person to make an application, to make representations about an application, or to apply for a review of a licence, as each case will be considered on its own merit and according to the requirements of the Act.